ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 User Interface & Ease of Use

-Drip wins here, and it's not particularly close.
-The dashboard is clean, the workflow builder doesn't require a manual, and you can find what you need without clicking through five menus.
-New team members get up to speed in days rather than weeks.
+Drip wins here, and it's not even that close.
+The dashboard feels clean, the workflow builder doesn't require a manual, and you can find things without clicking through multiple menus.
+New team members get productive in days rather than weeks.

-ActiveCampaign's interface has improved meaningfully over the past two years — I'll give them that — but it's still a lot of tool.
-The automation builder gets visually unwieldy when you're managing sequences with 20+ nodes.
-If you're not living in it weekly, you'll forget where things are.
-I've watched experienced marketers spend 20 minutes looking for a setting that turned out to be buried under a submenu nobody would think to check.
+ActiveCampaign's interface has improved over the past two years — I'll give them that credit — but it's still a lot of platform.
+The automation builder gets visually complicated when you're managing sequences with 20+ nodes.
+If you're not using it weekly, you forget where settings are.
+I've watched experienced marketers spend 20 minutes hunting for a setting that was hiding under an unexpected submenu.

 Winner: Drip